-In this article, we hear from Bethan Edwards, Third Space Learning’s Curriculum Maths Specialist, on how we developed the first of our maths programmes for secondary – the GCSE maths revision programme for those students following the Edexcel, AQA or OCR exam syllabus.
+In this article, we hear from Bethan Edwards, Third Space Learning’s Secondary Maths Curriculum Specialist, on how we developed our maths programmes for secondary – the GCSE maths revision programme for those students following the Edexcel, AQA or OCR exam syllabus.

-We also have a variety of free GCSE maths resources on our website.
+We also have a variety of free GCSE maths revision resources on our website.
 These comprehensive revision guides are broken down by topic.
-Our first topic is Algebra, including step-by-step instructions, detailed examples, practice questions, GCSE questions and free maths worksheets for Factorising Quadratics!
+Our first topic is Algebra, including step-by-step instructions, detailed examples, practice questions, GCSE maths questions, GCSE maths past papers and free GCSE maths worksheets for Factorising Quadratics!

-- How did we come up with the new programme?
+- How did we first develop our GCSE programme?

 - Which GCSE maths topics are taught on the programme?

 - How do we know this GCSE revision programme is fit for purpose?